JoakimSM/react-transform-tree/README.md

 ### Usage

-`walk(sourceNode, handlersForKinds)` is used to transform a node tree into another one. `handlersForKinds` is an object accepting property names from the kinds object (see below), where each property value is a function used to transform that specific kind of node.
+`walk(sourceNode, handlersForKinds)` is used to transform a React node tree into another one. `handlersForKinds` is an object accepting property names from the kinds object (see below), where each property value is a function used to transform that specific kind of node.

 Accepting kinds:
 empty, text, fragment, domElement, componentElement